allianz/ng-aquila/projects/ng-aquila/src/comparison-table/comparison-table.md

 You can further use intersection cells (`nx-comparison-table-intersection-cell`) which are a merge of multiple cells.

+For the mobile view, in this example the content of the intersection cell is displayed inside an extra-light accordion above the table.

 <!-- example(comparison-table-with-intersection) -->

 #### Row Groups